-The on-chip crystal oscillator generates a 32.768kHz reference clock, which can be used to provide reference clock for the Real Time Clock (RTC) in the WM8352.
+The on-chip crystal oscillator generates a 32.768kHz reference clock, which can be used to provide reference clock for the Real Time Clock (RTC) in the WM8350.
 It may also be used as a reference input to the FLL, for the purpose of generating the CODEC clocks.
 The oscillator is powered from VRTC, so that it can keep running when no other power source is available.
 It requires an external crystal on the X1 and X2 pins, as well as two capacitors and a resistor, connected as shown in Figure 34.

-Figure 34 WM8352 Crystal Oscillator
+Figure 34 WM8350 Crystal Oscillator

 The oscillator is enabled by the OSC32K_ENA field, as described in Table 7.
-It is enabled by default and remains enabled when the WM8352 is in the OFF or BACKUP state.
+It is enabled by default and remains enabled when the WM8350 is in the OFF or BACKUP state.

-ADDRESS BIT LABEL DEFAULT DESCRIPTION R12 (0Ch) Power Mgmt (5) 10 OSC32K_ENA 1 32kHz crystal oscillator control 0 = 32kHz OSC is disabled R218 (DAh) RTC Tick Control 12 1 = 32kHz OSC is enabled can be accessed to has the same effective 0 hrough R218.
-Reading from or writing to
+ADDRESS BIT LABEL DEFAULT DESCRIPTION

+R12 (0Ch) 10 OSC32K_ENA 1 32kHz crystal oscillator control

+Power 0 = 32kHz OSC is disabled

+Mgmt (5) 1 = 32kHz OSC is enabled

+R218 (DAh) 12

+RTC Tick

+Control

+Note: OSC32K_ENA can be accessed through R12 or through R218.
+Reading from or writing to either register location has the same effect.